-In the context of SpaceTech’s support contract with the Taiwanese space agency NSPO for the Formosat-5 spacecraft, SpaceTech is responsible for the layout and delivery of the solar generator of the spacecraft.
+In the context of SpaceTech’s support contract with the Taiwanese space agency NSPO for the Formosat-5 spacecraft, SpaceTech signed responsible for the layout and delivery of the solar generator of the spacecraft.
 Formosat-5 is an Earth observation satellite mission with a ground resolution of approximately 2 m, realized as a Taiwan domestic development.

-The solar generator system consists of two nearly identical panels with photovoltaic assemblies that will be deployed in orbit.
+The solar generator system consists of two nearly identical panels with photovoltaic assemblies that are deployed in orbit.
 The development of the solar generator is strongly connected with the contracted delivery of an omni-directional sun sensor (OSS) using the same type of cells and substrate and being partially integrated into the solar generator panels, as well.

 Each of the 2 panels on the spacecraft consists of 19 strings of 20 cells each.
 In addition thermistors are implemented on the back side of the panels to allow off-line on-ground performance tracking of the solar generator.